 The first aria is for soprano, continuo (with strings marked pizzicato) and flute obbligato.
-It is a gloriously expansive song of lament for what seems to have been lost, although the text retains glimpses of hope----Soul, use not myrrh but laurel leaves to calm your longing.
+It is a gloriously expansive song of lament for what seems to have been lost, although the text retains glimpses of hope—-Soul, use not myrrh but laurel leaves to calm your longing.
 These references may be somewhat obscure to a modern audience.
-Myrrh is, of course well known as one of the gifts offered to the Baby Jesus but here it is probable that the reference is to its use on the process of embalming.
+Myrrh is, of course well known as one of the gifts offered to the Baby Jesus but here it is probable that the reference is to its use in the process of embalming.
 Laurel leaves had connotations of success and achievement even in biblical times.
 Thus the imagery is convoluted, with intimations of Christ′s birth, death, resurrection and an underlying, but as yet unrevealed, sense of his great achievement for Mankind.
 The soul is not pacified at this stage, however.

 The tenor is accompanied by a quartet comprising two flutes and two violins and in a sense it forms a turning point in the narrative.
 Here the agony of death is accepted as nothing more than slumber, Christ′s own cloth serving to wipe away tears and refresh the grieving soul.
 The gently undulating rhythms evoke the feeling of a lullaby rocking one to sleep.

 The types of musical motive which Bach uses to portray the sweetness of death are not unique.
-In C 161----come sweet moment of death----a very similar figuration may be found, again on two flutes.
+In C 161—-come sweet moment of death—-a very similar figuration may be found, again on two flutes.

 Opening motive of C 249/7 followed by that from C 161 (transposed).

 There can be no doubt of the distinctiveness of either aria yet they are bound together by parallel themes and similar musical materials.
-The sustained low notes on Schlummer----the slumber (of death) are strangely compelling.
+The sustained low notes on Schlummer—-the slumber (of death) are strangely compelling.

-The third and final aria is designed, like the concluding chorus, to lift the spirits and rouse the soul----tell me quickly where I might find the Jesus I love----come and embrace me for I am but an orphaned waif without You.
+The third and final aria is designed, like the concluding chorus, to lift the spirits and rouse the soul—-tell me quickly where I might find the Jesus I love—-come and embrace me for I am but an orphaned waif without You.
 The mode is major and the mood exultant.
 The oboe d′amore quickly detaches itself from the first violins to provide the main ritornello melody one, perhaps, of purposeful searching.
 Much of the movement is based around an interplay between oboe, voice and first violins symbols, perhaps, of the about-to-be conjoined Christ and Soul.